Rayn93/export-app/README.md

 - Make sure your Shopify products are published to the correct sales channel and have translations configured.
 - Ensure your SFTP credentials provided by FactFinder are correct.
-- If translations are not available for the selected language, the app will export default (English) values.
+- If translations are not available for the selected language, the app will export default (main language) values.
 - If you uninstall the app in Shopify, we will automatically delete all the data you entered for configuration from our database.

 ---